. . . the publishing imprint of science writer Daniel Mathews.

-Publications presents the books and apps, and has links to where you can buy them.
+Books presents the books and apps, and has links to where you can buy the books.
+(The apps are no longer available.)

 Bibliography lists scientific papers whose findings contributed to my newest book, Natural History of Pacific Northwest Mountains.